nao10i/dotfiles/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/nao10i/dotfiles)

 ## 😸 Welcome
 Welcome to my dotfiles.
-This repository helps easily set up a visually stunning and colorful terminal environment.
-Designed for use in mainly English or Japanese environments.
+This repository helps easily set up a visually stunning and colorful terminal environment (Zsh with starship prompt, tmux, Neovim, and command-line tools based on Golang and Rust to build a terminal environment that starts and operates quickly.)
+Designed for use in mainly English or [Japanese](docs/README-ja.md) environments.

 | Linux Terminal |
 | :-: |